-Improvements to the energy efficiency of our homes is just investment programme, which looks after the big scale repairs, improvements and modernisation of our homes.
+Improvements to the energy efficiency of our homes is just one element of a wider planned investment programme, which looks after the big scale repairs, improvements and modernisation of our homes.

 Through our planned maintenance programme, we've spent over £29.2m on ensuring our existing homes continue to meet the Decent Homes Standard.